JKnighten/genetic-optimization/README.md

 ## Example Optimization Problem Implementation

-A couple of example optimization problems have been implemented and packaged with this library.
+A couple of example optimization problems have been implemented and packaged with this framework.
 Demo runs can be found in their associated IGenOptimizeProblem class.

+Also here is a small writeup about the steps followed to create a problem class - [link](https://github.com/JKnighten/genetic-optimization/wiki/Example:-Creating-An-Optimization-Problem).

 ### String Matching